Association of Information Technology Professionals

 The Association of Information Technology Professionals (AITP) is a professional association that focuses on information technology education for business professionals.
-The group is a non-profit US-oriented group, but its activities are performed by 62 local chapters organized on a geographic basis, and 286 student chapters at college and universities.
+The group is a non-profit US-oriented group, but its activities are performed by 62 local chapters organized on a geographic basis, and 286 student chapters at colleges and universities.

 History

-The group was first organized in Chicago, United States, in 1949, as the National Machine Accountants Association (NMAA).
+The group was first organized in Chicago, United States, in 1949 as the National Machine Accountants Association (NMAA).
 The State of Illinois granted the NMAA a charter on December 26, 1951.
 It soon had over 20 chapters.
 Harvey W. Protzel, systems manager for Protzel's Company, was elected the first International President at the 1952 First Annual Convention in Minneapolis.
 In 1962, it adopted the more inclusive name, Data Processing Management Association (DPMA), and in 1996, the present name.